-Brown Creeper: Breeds from Alaska to Newfoundland and southward to the western and northern U.S. Spends winters in breeding range and south to the Gulf coast and Florida.
+Brown Creeper: Breeds from the south coast of Alaska east to Newfoundland and southward to the western and northern U.S and along the Rocky Mountains into southern Mexico.
+Spends winters in breeding range and areas south throughout the states to the Gulf coast and Florida.
 Preferred habitats include deciduous and mixed woodlands.

 The PASSERIFORMES (pronounced pas-ser-i-FOR-meez) is a large taxonomic order that includes the larks, starlings, thrushes, and treecreepers among its one hundred eighteen families of birds.

-The Certhiidae (pronounced sirth-EYE-uh-dee) family, or treecreepers, is composed of ten species of treecreepers in two genera mostly occurring in the northern Hemisphere.
+The Certhiidae (pronounced sirth-EYE-uh-dee) family, or creepers, is composed of ten species of creepers in two genera mostly occurring in the northern Hemisphere.

-In North America, one species of treecreeper in one genus occurs; the Brown Creeper.
+In North America, one species of creeper in one genus occurs; the Brown Creeper.